History

-In 1980, the primary care physician serving the Mad River Valley announced he was leaving his practice to teach at the University of Vermont.
+In 1980, the primary care physician serving the Mad River Valley, Dr. John Saia, announced he was leaving his practice to teach at the University of Vermont.
 His announcement meant that the Valley would not have a primary health care provider to serve its approximately 5000 residents.
-This precipitated a grassroots community organizing effort to ensure that the Valley towns of Fayston, Moretown, Waitsfield and Warren would not be left without a doctor.
+However, the heavy workload and isolated location, combined with the fact that most young doctors had large debts accrued from medical school, hampered Dr. Saia’s sincere efforts to sell the facility.
+From the time he left through the sale of his practice, Dr. Saia arranged temporary coverage of the facility by hiring doctors from surrounding towns to work alternating shifts.

 In the spirit of a traditional New England barn raising, a fundraising campaign began in March of 1981 and raised more than $150,000 in two months to purchase the existing practice, including the home on Main Street, which housed the doctors’ office.
-In July 1981, the first patients were served at the new Mad River Valley Health Center.
+In July 1981, the first patients were served at the new Mad River Valley Health Center with two physicians, one of whom was Dr. Francis Cook.

 From its inception in 1981, the Health Center underwent various changes, but remained in the original ranch house.
-In 1986, in part due to the complications and time commitment of dealing with medical administrative red tape, the Board of the Health Center decided to relinquish the medical practice to Dr. Francis Cook, one of the Center’s initial staff members, and operate the non-profit MRVHC and the Medical practice as separate entities.
+In 1986, in part due to the complications and time commitment of dealing with medical administrative red tape, the Board of the Health Center decided to sell the medical practice to Dr. Francis Cook, one of the Center’s initial staff members, and operate the non-profit MRVHC and the Medical practice as separate entities.
 In 1996, the Health Center was designated as a Rural Health Clinic.
 The quality-of-care improvements to meet this government program, further enhanced the service available to Medicaid and Medicare patients.
-The Mad River Valley Health Center, Inc. remained the owner and operator of the building and leased the space to Dr. Cook for nearly 20 years.
+The Mad River Valley Health Center, Inc. remained the owner and operator of the building and leased the space to Dr. Cook from that point on.

 The mission of the MRVHC, which was shared by Dr. Cook, was to serve as a primary care family practice providing health care to the Mad River community, neighboring towns, and visitors.
 During this period, in addition to providing direct care, Dr. Cook oversaw the entire practice, coordinating the care and referring patients when indicated.